duembeg/gsat/README.md

     sudo apt-get install python-numpy python-opencv
     ```
 * Windows 7 (32/64)
- * for installation instructions, follow the links above of each dependency.
+ * for installation instructions, follow the links above to download and install each dependency.

 ### Editors
 * [Geany] (http://www.geany.org/)